Biopterin Defect in Cofactor Regeneration (BIOPT-REG)

 This condition is also known as: tetrahydrobiopterin deficiency, BH4 deficiency, hyperphenylalaninemia caused by a defect in biopterin metabolism, non-phenylketonuric hyperphenylalaninemia, disorders of biopterin biosynthesis, biopterin cofactor defects, biopterin-4alpha-carbinolamine dehydratase deficiency, dihydropteridine reductase deficiency.

 To learn more about Biopterin Defect in Cofactor Regeneration, go to Baby's First Test: Biopterin Defect in Cofactor Regeneration.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.